Unchained (song)

-"Unchained" is a song from Van Halen's fourth album, Fair Warning.
-The song was released as a single in various countries, including Germany, Spain and Japan.
+"Unchained" is a song from Van Halen's fourth album Fair Warning.
+The song was released as a single in various countries, including Germany, Spain, and Japan.

 Writing and composition

-Vocalist David Lee Roth's working title for the song was "Hit the Ground Running".
+Vocalist David Lee Roth's working title for the song was "Hit the Ground Running."
 The song features prominent use of the MXR M-117 flanger, which became a popular sound and spurred sales of the pedal.
 A preset for the flanger was also included on the EVH Flanger MXR pedal.
 It uses a Drop D♭ tuning with suspended fourth chords interspersed.
-The song is notable for being producer Ted Templeman's only vocal contribution to the band when he says "Come on, Dave, gimme a break!" during the interlude of the song.
+The song is producer Ted Templeman's only vocal contribution to the band, when he says "Come on, Dave, give me a break!" during the interlude of the song.

 Reception

+A 2011 Rolling Stone reader's poll placed the song at number one on a list of the 10 best Van Halen songs.

 Chuck Klosterman of Vulture.com named it the second-best Van Halen song, writing that it "merely feels like insatiable straight-ahead rock, but the lick is freaky, obliquely hovering above the foundation while the drums oscillate between two unrelated performance philosophies."